yaredwb/FDM1D/docs/index.md

 The figure below shows oscillations in the computed pore pressure when $$ \Delta t = 50 $$ s is used.
 A major drawback of the explicit method is that, as the mesh size increases, the time step must decrease, making the analysis more computationally demanding.

 ![Explicit oscillation](assets/images/explicit_oscillation.png){: .center-image}
+*Oscillations when using the explicit method*

 The implicit and Crank-Nicolson schemes are numerically stable and large time steps can be used for various mesh sizes.
 The plots below show results from the implicit and Crank-Nicolson methods with large time steps than what the explicit method would allow for the mesh size used.
 The advantage of these methods is that they are numerically stable.

 ![Implicit and Crank-Nicolson results](assets/images/implicit_and_crank_nicolson_results.png){: .center-image}
+*Results for the implicit and Crank-Nicolson methods*